xraypy/xraylarch/doc/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For MacOS, download the `Larch for MacOSX`_ package installer above and click
 it to install Larch.
-There are two important notes:
+There are a few important notes:

 .. note::